 Another image: when I was a child, my family had a cat named Cheetah who loved lying on top of the radiators in our home in the winter months.
 She was not particularly thin: her body fat would ooze into between the crenelations of the radiator, like waffle batter into the waffle maker, or the melted butter and syrup you pour over the cooked waffle (…….is it time for lunch yet?!).
 And that’s grace: oozing into all our nooks and crannies.

 Another example (I’m almost done!): I used to worry that I’d done Something Wrong.
-If someone didn’t write me back, or call me back, I worried; after a social gathering, I would sometimes sift through the minutes and worry over whether I had offended someone or said too much or too little.
+If someone didn’t write me back, or call me back, I worried; after a social gathering, I would sometimes sift through the minutes of the evening, worrying over whether I had offended someone or said too much or too little.
 But over the last several years, I came to realize how draining that was; that I needed to learn to trust in the love we express between us – between friends and I, between family and I. That there is so much more peace in offering the same grace God does: there is nothing you can do or say that will change the way I feel about you.

 The message for me, that morning, filtered through my own unique weirdness, was this: